KibeoDirkslandApr2025-OM03 KibeoDirkslandApr2025-OM03

 The same recipe

-For Mariska it is clear: Sophie is completely in her element.
-“I have never had a photo where she is not smiling, busy or with such a wonderfully mischievous face.
-But it is the pedagogical staff who make the difference.
-What great people!
-They are so sweet to Sophie.
-They really connect with who Sophie is: energetic, curious, wise.
+For Mariska, it's clear: Sophie is completely in her element.
+"I've never seen a photo of her not smiling, happily playing, or with such a wonderfully mischievous face.
+But it's the childcare professionals who make the difference.
+What fantastic people!
+They're so sweet to Sophie.
+They truly connect with who Sophie is: energetic, curious, wise.
 They give her responsibility and challenge her.
 So when her little brother is born?
-He will get the same recipe: put on boots, get in the mud and explore!”
+He'll get the same treatment: boots on, mud in, and off he goes!"